Eros (film): Development

 After having produced Antonioni's Beyond the Clouds in 1995, France-based producer Stéphane Tchalgadjieff came up with the idea of doing a trilogy with "eros" as the subject, with one segment directed by the Italian director.
 The concept was to have two major younger directors, who have been on record to say that they have been influenced by his filmmaking, accompany him.
 Each would do a segment in total freedom, unaware of the other two.
 Two French producers, Raphaël Berdugo and Jacques Baralong with Italian producer Domenico Procacci joined him.
 Amedeo Pagani, producer and Antonioni's friend, was asked to participate but given Antonioni's medical status, he refused to be involved in the movie.
 "Michelangelo is a good friend but I think it's not a good idea to have him directing an erotic feature in his condition".

 After Antonioni's approval, production development on Eros officially began in 2001: after discussing possible directors, the group of producers selected Wong Kar-wai and Pedro Almodóvar to helm the other two short films.
 During the Italian press tour for Talk to Her in March 2002, Almodóvar declared to be "happy, thrilled and honored to share a film with a master like Antonioni" Wong Kar-wai, for his part, said that the Italian director "had been the guiding light for me and filmmakers of my generation so I'm deeply honored to participate in this project and show him my gratitude".

 Almodóvar's withdrawal

-Almodóvar was supposed to start pre-production and location scouting in early April 2002, on a screenplay based on the sexual initiation of a 8-year-old boy.
+Almodóvar was supposed to start pre-production and location scouting in early April 2002, on a screenplay based on the sexual initiation of an 8-year-old boy.
 After several delays in finishing the script and being pressed for time as the production of his film Bad Education approached, he was forced to withdraw.

 During an event to celebrate Antonioni's 90th birthday in September 2002, his wife Enrica announced that Almodóvar had left the project and would be replaced by Steven Soderbergh.
 It was also announced that the Spanish director was in talks to create the interstitial segment that would link the three parts of the film together.